krishna-warfade/COEP_PSPP/README.md

-Made while learning C in SEM 1.
+Made while learning C in the course PSPP in SEM 1.